 - color photos of the authors (3 cm x 4 cm, 300 dpi) in files with names of the authors in the jpg format.

-Submitting a manuscript to the journal authors confirm its compliance with all established requirements and certify that they own the exclusive copyright to the article, that it has not been previously published and submitted for consideration to the other journals and does not contain information, prohibited to be published in an open press.
+Submitting a manuscript to the journal authors confirm its compliance with all established requirements and ethical norms of the journal, and also certify that they own the exclusive copyright to the article, that it has not been previously published and submitted for consideration to the other journals and conferences, and does not contain information, prohibited to be published in an open press.

-Articles that do not meet these requirements will not be considered.
+Articles that do not meet these requirements will not be considered and should be rejected.

 Requirements for article formatting

-The Editorial board takes into consideration articles in English, Russian and Ukrainian languages.
+The Editorial board takes into consideration articles in English, or in Ukrainian languages.
 The volume of the article should be not less than five and not more than fifteen full-filled pages.

 Page parameters of Microsoft Word file: